 The consequences of the COVID-19 pandemic are reverberating in every sector of the global economy, from life sciences to transportation, retail to manufacturing, financial services to sports and entertainment.
-As federal, state, and local governments attempt to blunt the pandemic’s public health and economic effects, many companies are frantically working with government to seek the
+As federal, state, and local governments attempt to blunt the pandemic’s public health and economic effects, many companies are frantically working

 government ethics